wp-plugins/updraftplus/readme.txt

 * FEATURE: SFTP add-on (http://updraftplus.com/shop/sftp/) now supports key-based logins (as well as password-based)
 * TWEAK: Add a warning message and link to helpful page for people whose WP schedulers don't seem to be working (at least 4 overdue jobs in the queue)
 * TWEAK: Introduce a filter allowing users to add a bespoke scheduling option (e.g. every 2 days)
+* TWEAK: When backup is sent by email attachment, the email now indicates the originating site more clearly
 * TRANSLATIONS: Updated Spanish translation (thanks to Pablo Laguna - laguna.sanchez at gmail.com)
 * TRANSLATIONS: New Arabic translation (thanks to Omar Amassine - me at omar.ma, Ahmed Fahmy and Riyadh Altayib)
+* TRANSLATIONS: Updated Nederlands / Dutch translation (thanks to Dennis Hunink - dennishunink at me.com)

 = 1.8.13 - 2014/03/07 =